intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

     - be less detailed about tooling, e.g. not talking about concrete fields anymore,
-    - introduce a new concept to handle contact information, replacing "Response Contact" and "Technical Contact" as well as additional fields ("CC", "From Contact", "To Contact") that exists in the tooling but are actually not specificed in {{?RFC4053}} and therefore often caused confusion,
+    - introduce a new concept to handle contact information, replacing "Response Contact" and "Technical Contact" as well as additional fields ("CC", "From Contact", "To Contact") that exists in the tooling but are actually not specified in {{?RFC4053}} and therefore often caused confusion,
     - add new address information ("Send Reply To"/"Send To") that can be used to support processes where one central address is used to receive all liaison statements.
-This is also the process preferred now by the IETF where the central address is either the liaison mananager or the IAB coordination contact.
+This is also the process preferred now by the IETF where the central address is either the liaison manager or the IAB coordination contact.
-4. The purpose "For comment" has been removed as either "For information" or "For Action" can be used instead;
+4. The purpose "For comment" has been removed, as either "For Information" or "For Action" can be used instead;
   depending if a deadline is needed or not.
 In the current record of statements "For comment" has been rarely used indicating that this purpose is not needed or at least its meaning was not clear.
 5. New section on "Recording Liaison Statements" that replaces Section 2.4. on "Lifetime of a Liaison Statement"